fdavies93/zenkat-py/README.md

 ## Recommended Setup

-Zenkat has no dependencies beyond the Python standard library and can be [installed from PyPi](https://pypi.org/project/zenkat/).
-It also installs the zenkat convenience script (renamed from zk).
+You can install directly from pip:

 ```
 pip install zenkat
 ```

+This also installs the `zenkat` convenience script.

 If you'd like to run directly from source you can clone the repository and use [development mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).